rtdeb/GeoPick/README.md

 Once done, you can access the application at http://localhost:8085, or at the web server address where you deployed the application.

+#### DISCLAIMER
+**GeoPick** is provided "as is" without warranty or liability for any purpose.
+Though developed with all the good intentions to make it correct and fit-for-purpose, that does not mean it is completely error-free.
+The authors are committed to do their best to correct errors, but can not guarantee their quick resolution.
+The **GeoPick** application is publicly accessible on a server that can not guarantee efficient performance under high traffic conditions.
+The open source code is hosted on <a href="https://github.com/aescobarr/GeoPick">GitHub</a> with the license <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/">CC BY-NC-SA</a>.
+The code can be downloaded and installed free of charge.